Salta al contenuto principale

 Equal opportunities

-In accordance with ministerial guidelines, the Università Mediterranea promotes Equal Opportunities (PO), aimed at guaranteeing every individual equal conditions for participation in academic life and to provide the tools needed for inclusion in economic, political and social life, regardless of gender, religion and personal beliefs, race and ethnic origin, disability, age, sexual orientation.
+In accordance with ministerial guidelines, the Università Mediterranea promotes Equal Opportunities (EO), aimed at guaranteeing everyone equal conditions for participation in academic life and providing the tools necessary for inclusion in economic, political, and social life, regardless of gender, religion and personal beliefs, race and ethnic origin, disability, age, or sexual orientation.

-At the Università Mediterranea, a coordination group consisting of the University Delegate for Equal Opportunities and departmental delegates actively operates for the promotion and implementation of a series of positive actions on equal opportunities (PO), starting with gender and social inclusion.
+At the Università Mediterranea, a coordination group consisting of the University Delegate for Equal Opportunities and departmental delegates actively works to promote and implement a series of positive actions regarding equal opportunities (PO), starting with gender and social inclusion.

 Vice-Rector with the Rector's Delegate for Equal Opportunities